Getting Started with Angular 2 End To End Testing

 browser.get('/users');

-to go to the users page.
-Note that these URLs are relative but we can use absolute URLs as well but I recommend to use relative URLs as they are more maintainable in case your root URL changes.
+to go to the user's page.
+Note that these URLs are relative but we can use absolute URLs as well I recommend using relative URLs as they are more maintainable in case your root URL changes.

 Selecting elements